vigneswara-propelo/harness-core/README.md

         Default (1.8 - SDK of 'delegate' module)

 ### Before you can use the client:

+1) Make sure your mongodb is running first.

+2) Run API Server (WingsApplication): [Run -> Run... -> WimngsApplication]

-1) From within the IDE, run `rest/src/test/java/software/wings/integration/DataGenUtil.java` and `rest/src/test/java/software/wings/service/impl/RoleRefreshUtil.java` to create the default users and roles.
+3) From within the IDE, run `rest/src/test/java/software/wings/integration/DataGenUtil.java` and

+4) `rest/src/test/java/software/wings/service/impl/RoleRefreshUtil.java` to create the default users and roles.

+5) 2) Run DelegateApplication: [Run -> Run... -> DelegateApplication]

 The admin username and password are in BaseIntegrationTest.java.

-2) Go to http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html.
-Accept the license agreement and download the files.
-Unzip the files.
-Copy the two jars to `$JAVA_HOME/jre/lib/security` (you'll probably need to use sudo).

 ### Note:
-1) To build UI Go to wings-ui and follow READ me instructions.
+1) To build UI Go to wingsui and follow READ me instructions.

 2) To apply database migrations run following command in dbmigrations folder: